Raekwill15/giphy/README.md

-This is a project where me and my group fullfilled the requirements below.
+This is a small project where me and my group fullfilled the requirements below.

 # Coding Exercise